-If you are in the UK with British Citizenship, Leave to Remain or Indefinite Leave to Remain, you may be able to bring your child from outside the European Economic Area (EEA) to live permanently with you in the UK.
+If you are in the UK with British Citizenship, Permission to Remain or Indefinite Leave to Remain, you may be able to bring your child from outside the UK to live permanently with you in here.

 Several types of Visa allow non-EEA nationals who are working or studying in the UK to bring their dependants to the UK.
-These are the Start Up, Innovator, Tier 2 and Tier 4 Visas.
+These include the Start Up, Innovator, Skilled Worker and Student Visas.
 In those cases you must show the family relationship and that you have sufficient funds to look after them in the UK.

-But, if you are not working or studying here, the Child Dependant Visa requires stricter conditions if you want to bring your non-British or Non-EEA child to the UK permanently.
+But, if you are not working or studying here, the Child Dependant Visa requires stricter conditions if you want to bring your non-British child to the UK permanently.

 In this case, you must show that: